Have a whale of a time – your guide to whale watching in Brisbane's Moreton Bay

 Transport to Holt Street Wharf is by taxi, or paid hotel pick-up by bus operated by Australian Day Tours.
 Limited spaces are available for hotel pick-ups so it is best to book in advance.

-Enjoy the four-hour cruise around the bay, which includes morning and afternoon tea, and a full buffet lunch.
+Enjoy the four-hour cruise around the bay, which includes morning and afternoon tea, and a full buffet lunch with tiger prawns.
 A fully licensed bar, snack and souvenir counter are available.
 You will be a whale expert once you've stepped off the boat, with highly entertaining and informative commentary provided by skipper Kerry and her team of experts.

 Land-based whale watching